 Bamboo has been a passion of mine for most of my life.
 Having been born in India I feel that the tropical essence of bamboo has been written in me since birth.
 It’s beauty, strength, and flexibility are guides to love and live by and I am always in awe of it’s versatility.
 From flooring to medicine bamboo’s uses are as diverse as it’s look.
 From giant timber bamboos to vine like creepers this plant is a true beauty with great function at it’s core.

 I came to Florida to work for Imagineering on the Animal Kingdom project as an ornamental grass and bamboo specialist and never left.
 The tropical beauty of Florida was too much to leave and I decided to start my own bamboo farm just down the road from Disney.
-For twelve years I have been growing and living with bamboo in Orlando.
-And while I love the beauty of the plant in the landscape I have been fascinated by the possibilities of functional uses.
+I have been growing and living with bamboo in Orlando since 1998, and while I love the beauty of the plant in the landscape I have been fascinated by the possibilities of functional uses.

 Bamboo Leaf Tea is not a new idea but a very old one.
 It’s roots take me back again to India and other parts of Asia where it has been used for centuries for both rituals and healing.
 I love the abundance of picking bamboo leaves and the smell of making the tea always roots me in my connection with the earth and it’s bounty.
 I hope too that you enjoy my tea as much as I do and that it brings the essence of bamboo into your day where ever you are.
 If you would like to get in touch, visit our contact page.